deeppavlov/dialog_flow_demo/frequently_asked_question_bot/web/README.md

 This example contains a website with a chat interface using `WebSockets`.
 Chat history is stored inside a `postgresql` database.

-The website is accessible via http://localhost:8000.
-There is also a `nginx` service which reverse-proxies the website to port 80.
+The website is accessible via http://localhost:80.

 The bot itself works in a following manner: